Giancarlo996/m3u8-auto-recorder/README.md

 - axios: Used for making HTTP requests to fetch M3U8 content.
 - moment: Utilized for date and time handling.
-- ffmpeg: Essential for recording live streams.
+- streamlink: Essential for recording live streams.

 ### Notes

 - Ensure accurate configuration of the `M3U8_URL` environment variable.
-- Successful recording of live streams requires FFmpeg installation and setup.
+- Successful recording of live streams requires Streamlink installation and setup.
 - The timezone is already configured as Asia/Shanghai.

 ### Example